Step 1: Gather leaves

 If I have had any difficulties in achieving nice, crumbly leaf mould it has been because either I did not shred the leaves so they took a lot longer to produce leaf mould or I did not keep them damp.
 It can also depend on the types of leaves you have.
 If you do not have lovely leaf mould after a year simply keep it damp and leave it a bit longer.
 You will be successful eventually.

-If it is not autumn (fall) when you are reading this then pin it so that you can refer to it later for success.
+If it is not autumn (fall) when you are reading this then pin it on Pinterest so that you can refer to it later for success.

 If you are looking for great ideas for your garden then take a look at these articles:

 Please let me know any tips you have for getting good leaf mould in the comments section below.